4K resolution: CinemaWide 4K

-Sony Xperia smartphones are the most widely known products that equipped with CinemaWide 4K display, such as Xperia 1, Xperia 1 II and Xperia 1 III.
+Sony Xperia smartphones are the most widely known products that equipped with CinemaWide 4K display, such as Xperia 1, Xperia 1 II, Xperia 1 III, Xperia 1 IV and Xperia 1 V.

 Adoption

 Video sharing website YouTube and the television industry have adopted 3840 × 2160 as their 4K standard.
 As of 2014, 4K content from major broadcasters remained limited.
-On April 11, 2013, Bulb TV created by Canadian serial entrepreneur Evan Kosiner became the first broadcaster to provide a 4K linear channel and VOD content to cable and satellite companies in North America.
-The channel is licensed by the Canadian Radio-Television and Telecommunications Commission to provide educational content.
-However, 4K content is becoming more widely available online including on Apple TV, YouTube, Netflix, Hulu, and Amazon.
+By late 2014, 4K content was becoming more widely available online, including on Apple TV, YouTube, Netflix, Hulu, and Amazon Prime Video.

 By 2013, some UHDTV models were available to general consumers in the range of US$600.
 As of 2015, prices on smaller computer and television panels had dropped below US$400.